acheredn/hengrui-tenzin-anatoliy-project-221/README.md

 <h3> Djikstras </h3>

+Dijkstras is an algorithm used to find the shortest path from a point to another point.
+Dijkstras started from one point and marked the distance of that point to its neighboring point.
+After that it picked the neighboring point with the shortest distance.
+And found all its neighbor and assigned the value of themselves plus the point before that.
+In this way Dijkstras algorithm would be able to calculate all the points distances from the start.
+After which it would find the path with the shortest distance and traced back to it.

 <h3> DFS </h3>
 DFS is a backtracking algorithm which helps us find the path in the maze and backtracks along the path when it is hitting a dead end.